DerekSelander/dsdump/docs/index.md

 ---
 **Note**

-When referring to C headers on your OS X machine, you can usually resolve the header location to the following Terminal command:
+When referring to C System headers on your OS X machine, you can usually resolve the header location to the following Terminal command:

 ```bash